Health Indicator Report of Smoking Among Adolescents

 - Youth Risk Behavior Surveillance System, National Center for Chronic Disease Prevention and Health Promotion

-Data Interpretation IssuesData are from sample surveys and subject to selection bias.
+Data Interpretation IssuesData are from sample surveys and are subject to selection bias.
 Data are self-reported and subject to recall bias.
 2015 YRBS data for Utah are not available.

 DefinitionPercentage of students who smoked cigarettes on one or more of the past 30 days.